John-Abbott-College/4A8-Notes/19_Access_Modifiers.md

 This is a little more complicated.

 The external *assembly* ...
-* cannot create a new `Categories` object, because the constructor is `internal` (hence no one outside of the HomeBudget assembly can access it)
+* cannot create a new `Categories` object, because the constructor is `internal` (hence no one outside of the HomeCalendar assembly can access it)
 * but, it can access the `Categories` methods

 How does that work?
-Well, the HomeCalendar class creates the `Categories` object, which then can be accessed via the HomeBudget object.
+Well, the HomeCalendar class creates the `Categories` object, which then can be accessed via the HomeCalendar object.

 ```csharp
 var hb = new HomeCalendar(...);